 - Negative reaction to materials – This happens in two ways.
 The material may not be biocompatible.
 That’s why certain materials are preferred, usually silicone.
 However, if the quality is low enough, otherwise acceptable materials could present problems.
 People can also have allergic reactions to their implants.
 This can happen even if you’re not typically allergic to that material.
 These allergies range from mild to severe.

 - Tissue resorption – Has your dentist ever told you to stop brushing so hard, because your guns were slowly receding?
 This eroding of tissue over time due to friction can happen with subdermal implants as well.
 The foreign object rubs against your tissue over a long period of time, wearing it away.
 This can happen over a period of decades, or it can happen in as little as a few months.
 You may not know it’s happening either until your muscles have already been significantly damaged and, in some cases, your bone exposed to the implant.
-According to the Body Modification Encyclopedia, this is perhaps the most common and least well-known complication.
+This is the most common and least well-known complication.

 When subdermal implants go wrong, they tend to go very wrong.
 Individuals who have suffered from implant rejection, tissue resorption, or infection have sometimes faced further surgery, including skin grafts, and disfigurement.

 The Controversy Continues

 Given all of this, why can’t you just get your your new horn implants at a doctor’s office?
 As Seattle based plastic surgeon Dr. Phil Haeck told Wired Magazine back in 2006, subdermal implants for extreme body modification are a “deviation in surgery” and have “no place for someone who has taken the Hippocratic oath.”
 He also noted that any infection resulting from a lack of sterilization would be a “disaster.”